5 min read

 For many businesses, the stateside distribution process begins with the import of raw materials or manufactured goods, which are delivered from abroad to a port.
 Once a cargo container is unloaded from a ship, it can either be delivered directly to its destination or it can be transloaded.

 Typically, cargo containers are more expensive to haul long distances because they require the use of specialized trailers, which are called chassis.
 Averitt's PortSide® services team and multimodal specialists, however, are experts in identifying and securing different transportation options that give customers the best opportunities to save on transit costs.
-For example, we own and maintain our own chassis fleet in many locations, eliminating the need and expense of outsourcing the rental of this specialized equipment.
+For example, we own and maintain our own chassis fleet in many locations, eliminating the need for and expense of outsourcing the rental of this specialized equipment.

 The transloading and processing service generally occurs at a facility that is equipped to handle cargo containers and traditional less-than-truckload (LTL) and truckload (TL) trailers.
 At a transloading point, such as our International Distribution Center in Charleston or one of our many service centers or warehouse sites, freight can be transferred between cargo containers and truck trailers for delivery or even sorted and segregated for regional and national distribution.